Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-linear-latitude.md

 Now, notice how the center is bright and the rest are dark.
 That's normal and can be adjusted a bit using weights.
 You can raise the base weight of the linear iterators to increase the brightness.
-However, there's a lot of emtpy space in there.
+However, there's a lot of empty space in there.
 Lets add some cylinders.

 Before you start though, I'm going to recommend you go back through and name